tenkhen/git-playground/README.md

 1. Go to GitHub and click on the repo
 2. Click on Code with a green button
 3. Copy the link which ends with .git
-4. Open terminal and go to the director where you want to save the clone
+4. Open terminal and go to the directory where you want to save the clone
 5. use `git clone remote-repo-url.git`

+---

-### Fetch - Downloads new update from online repo to the local git repo (NOT working tree/directory)
+### Fetch - Download new update from online git repo to the local git repo (NOT working tree/directory)

 1. `git fetch`
 2. `git merge` to merge new update with the working tree

 ---

-### Pull - Runs both above commands (git fetch, git merge)
+### Pull - Run both above commands (git fetch, git merge)

 - `git pull`
 <br><br>![this is alt text: an image of git fetch, merge, pull](git-fetch-pull.gif)